 Robert Smith, President of Fund II Foundation Board and Sandy Weill, Chairman and Founder of NAF at NAF Next 2017

-In celebration of National Philanthropy Day 2018, NAF recently spoke with Fund II Foundation’s Executive Director, Linda Wilson, about the vision of American businessman, investor, and philanthropist, Robert Smith, who is President of the Fund II Foundation Board; what drives their mission and purpose; and how they are creating opportunities for generations to come.
+In celebration of National Philanthropy Day 2018, NAF recently spoke with Fund II Foundation’s Executive Director, Linda Wilson, about the vision of American businessman, investor, and philanthropist, Robert F. Smith, who is the founding director and President of the Fund II Foundation; what drives their mission and purpose; and how they are creating opportunities for generations to come.

 Fund II Foundation (F2F) is deeply committed to advancing social change and creating an enduring American legacy and under the “Cradle to Greatness” framework has aligned its priorities to prepare and propel generations of talent to succeed.
 NAF is a grantee of the Fund II Foundation.